Saturday, January 20, 2024

 After completing the task, a student will reduce the latch counter by 1.

-So when all the students will complete the task, the latch - on which
+So when all the students complete the task, the latch - on which

 main thread.